William Adams (samurai): Naval service

 After leaving Goeree on 27 June 1598, the ships sailed to the Channel but anchored in the Downs until mid July.
-When the ships approached the shores of North Africa, Simon de Cordes realised his rations had been far too generous in the early weeks of the voyage and instituted a 'bread policy'.
+When the ships approached the shores of North Africa, Simon de Cordes realised his rations had been far too generous in the early weeks of the voyage and instituted a rationing policy.
 At the end of August, the ships landed at Santiago, Cape Verde and Mayo off the coast of Africa because of a lack of water and need for fresh fruit.
 They stayed around three weeks in the hope of buying some goats.
 Near Praia, the expedition succeeded in occupying a Portuguese castle on the top of a hill but came back without anything substantial.
 At Brava, Cape Verde, half of the crew of the Hoop caught fever and most of the men were sick, among them Admiral Jacques Mahu.
-After his death, leadership of the expedition was taken over by Simon de Cordes, with Van Beuningen as vice admiral.
+After Mahu's death, leadership of the expedition was taken over by Simon de Cordes, with Van Beuningen as vice admiral.
 Because of contrary wind, the fleet was blown off course (northeast in the opposite direction) and arrived at Cape Lopez, Gabon, Central Africa.
 An outbreak of scurvy forced a landing on Annobón on 9 December.
 Several men became sick with dysentery.
 They stormed the island only to find that the Portuguese and their native allies had set fire to their houses and fled into the hills.
 The Dutch put all their sick men ashore to recover and left in early January.
 Because of starvation, the men fell into great weakness; some tried to eat leather.
 On 10 March 1599 they reached the Rio de la Plata in what is now Argentina.

 By early April, the crew arrived at the Strait, 570 km long, 2 km wide at its narrowest point, with an inaccurate chart of the seabed.
 The wind was unfavorable and remained so for the next four months.
 Under freezing temperatures and poor visibility, they caught penguins, seals, mussels, ducks, and fish.
 About two hundred crew members died.
 On 23 August, the weather improved.